mikaelbr/writings/js-syntax-series/function-arguments.md

 ```

 In this case `a` will shadow any other defined variables defined in an outer
 scope.
-You could also refer to the function itself in cases you want to do
+We could also refer to the function itself in cases we wanted to do
 recursion with overridable passed in function.

-Another useful thing to know about default arguments is you can do inline
-function invokation:
+But this also means we can do inline function calls:

 ```js
 const create42 = () => 42;